 To complete an SR-22, contact your current car insurance provider and make the request.
 If you are purchasing a new policy, let the provider know right away during the quotes process.
 Some insurance companies do not offer SR-22 services, so it’s best to learn that upfront before you get a quote.

-While some car insurance providers send you a non-renewal after you get a DUI, there are other providers that specialize in supporting high-risk drivers.
+While some car insurance providers send you a non-renewal after you get a DUI, there are other providers that specialize in providing high-risk auto insurance.
 These non-standard companies will work with you to file the necessary paperwork and find an affordable rate so you can maintain coverage.